openshift/assisted-service/docs/hive-integration/README.md

 Once the cluster is installed, the ClusterDeployment is set to Installed and secrets for kubeconfig and credentials are created and referenced in the AgentClusterInstall.

+## Day 2 worker

+In case of none SNO deployment, after that the cluster is installed, the original cluster is deleted and a Day 2 cluster is created instead in the Assisted Service database.

+Additional nodes can be added by booting from the new generated ISO.
+Each additional host will start installation once the Agent is Approved and the Host is in known state.

+Note that the user needs to approved the additional nodes in the installed cluster.

 ## Bare Metal Operator Integration

 In case that the Bare Metal Operator is installed, the Baremetal Agent Controller will sync between the Agent CR and the matching BareMetalHost CR: